-It's open from May 5 to October 28 from 9:00 a.m. to 4:00 p.m.
-An adult ticket costs $10.
+The museum recently moved and the ticket office is now on the Eastern Promenade Trail, by the Visitor Center.
+It's open from May to October from 9:30 a.m. to 4:00 p.m.
+An adult ticket costs $12.
 Railroad trips run every hour.
 Special events are held at night and during the winter.

 The museum is now raising funds for a move to the nearby town of Gray, with a larger facility and longer railroad ride along a wildlife refuge.